ora0600/confluent-cdc-workshop/terraform/aws/dataprocessingREADME.md

 ![FLINK workspace select salesforce_contacts](img/flink_workspace_salesforce_contacts.png)

 The Salesforce CDC Connector does really load the data into a structured way.
-You will see that Debezium do not.
 Anyway, I would to start with a first transformation.
 We create a new table and add only those data we need:

 Create the Table: